Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs. CMC M-100 012

 History:

-Special feature: Custom-made metal body screws with a Bugatti-specific shape.
-All screws are meticulously and authentically secured with fine stainless steel wire.
+Special feature: Specially manufactured body screws made of metal with Bugatti-specific shaping.
+All screws elaborately and faithfully secured with fine stainless steel wire.

-CMC would therefore like to use the example of a basic model of the Bugatti T35 Grand Prix, which dominated the racing scene of that era, to show you the variety of country-specific racing liveries found on the racetrack.
+CMC would therefore like to show you, using a basic model of the Bugatti T35 Grand Prix, which significantly dominated the racing scene of that time, the variety of country-specific racing colours that could be found on the race track.
 For this purpose, we have launched our "Nation Colour Project".

-Each model in this series is limited edition, with the worldwide limited quantity varying depending on the model.
-For the initial launch, we selected Great Britain, Spain, and Poland.
-You will receive a highly detailed precision replica, with the country-specific paint scheme naturally taking center stage.
+Each model in this series is limited, with the worldwide limitation quantity varying depending on the model.
+For the initial launch, we selected the countries Great Britain, Spain, and Poland.
+You will receive a highly detailed precision replica, where the country-specific livery is naturally the focus.

-Note: The model's appearance and lettering design (starting numbers) make no claim to historical authenticity and cannot be attributed to any specific race or driver personality.
+Note: The appearance of the model, as well as the lettering design (starting numbers), do not claim historical authenticity and cannot be attributed to any specific racing event or driver personality.

 Look forward to a model series that is unique in this form.